La Révolution française (film): Plot

 The second part focuses on the aftermath of the 10 August Insurrection and the Reign of Terror.

 On 13 August, Louis XVI and his family arrive at the Temple, a fortress and prison, where they would remain as prisoners until their sentence.
-With the King deposed and Danton serving as Justice Minister, Camille Desmoulins believes that everything they have done in the Revolution is over and they can finally rest, but Robespierre overrules this by pointing out it could only be the beginning.
+With the King deposed and Danton serving as Justice Minister, Desmoulins believes that everything they have done in the Revolution is over and they can finally rest, but Robespierre overrules this by pointing out it could only be the beginning.
 Lafayette then is forced to step down from his position as commander of the Army of the North and is later taken prisoner by the Allies.
 As Prussian forces advance closer to Paris, desperate measures are taken by Danton and his associates.
-Death warrants are issued, with many thronging the steps pleading for Danton to spare a relative, or a friend.
+Death warrants are issued against purported enemies of the Revolutionary forces, with many thronging the steps pleading for Danton to spare a relative, or a friend.
 Meanwhile, Prussian troops ransack cities and continue to annihilate the French armies in the field.
 The September Massacres slaughter thousands of nobles and anyone suspected of loyalty to the monarchy.
 Not even Marie Antoinette's lady-in-waiting, the Princesse de Lamballe, is spared, and her head is shown to Marie Antoinette, who collapses on the floor, sobbing.
 On 20 September, French forces fight and emerge victorious over the Prussians at the Battle of Valmy, and celebrations ring out throughout France and the National Assembly.

-Louis XVI is brought before the National Assembly after Louis Antoine de Saint-Just demands his execution.
+Louis XVI is brought before the National Assembly to stand trial for treason after Louis Antoine de Saint-Just demands his execution.
 Louis denies the charges brought against him, and when the topic of the Swiss Guards is brought up, Louis responds that he doubled the guards for his own safety, then denying that he caused the bloodshed on August 10 and that there were no armories in the Tuileries at the time.
 The next day, Louis declares before the assembly that his conscience is clear, and that the worse thing that wounded his heart were the accusations that he had shed the blood of the people.
 Later that night, the court votes to execute Louis.
 On 2 January, Louis is brought to the scaffold in a closed carriage.
 He attempts to make a speech to the crowd, but is drowned out mid-speech by drums ordered to sound by the commander.
 Louis is then beheaded by the guillotine to cheers from the previously-silent crowd.
 Shortly afterwards, his own son, Louis Charles, is taken by soldiers to be tutored by a man named Citizen Simon, much to the dismay of Marie Antoinette.